Performance should inform business decisions, and KPIs should drive actions.

 - Number of non-compliance events or incidents: In manufacturing, there are several sets of regulations, licenses, and policies businesses must comply with.
 These are typically related to safety, working conditions, and quality.
 You’ll want to reduce this number to ensure you’re operating within the mandated guidelines.

-Key performance indicators for project management give you insight into how well your teams are performing and completing specific tasks.
+KPIs for project management give you insight into how well your teams are performing and completing specific tasks, which is critically important when running an ecommerce store.
 Each project or initiative within your ecommerce business has different goals, and must be managed with different processes and workflows.
 Project management KPIs tell you how well each team is working to achieve their respective goals and how well their processes are working to help them achieve those goals.

 - Budget: The budget indicates how much money you have allocated for the specific project.
 Project managers and ecommerce business owners will want to make sure that the budget is realistic; if you’re repeatedly over budget, some adjustments to your project planning need to be made.